CanonicalLtd/maas-docs/en/installconfig-storage.md

 used as the cache.

-## Setting the layout
+## Setting layouts

-All nodes will have a default layout applied when commissioned.
-However, it's possible for a user to customize the layout providing this is done prior to acquiring it.
+Layouts can be set globally and on a per-node basis.

 ### Default layout

-An administrator can configure the default storage layout on the 'Settings' page, under the 'General' tab.
+All nodes will have a default layout applied when commissioned.
+An administrator can configure the default layout on the 'Settings' page, under the 'General' tab.
 The section is labelled 'Storage':

 ![default storage layout][img__2.2_default-storage-layout]